carvel-dev/carvel/site/content/blog/kapp-rebase-rules.md

 ### Why

-Here’s one example of a recent question in our OSS slack:
+Here’s one example of a recent question in [#carvel](https://kubernetes.slack.com/archives/CH8KCCKA5), our community channel in the Kubernetes Slack:

     _Is there a way to use an annotation for kapp to somehow ignore immutable fields? [...] somehow get the immutable field current values and pull them into the patch we are applying with kapp?_